Vek17/TabletopTweaks-Base/README.md

             Fixes bug preventing this from being selectable Lich
-        Enabled merging for exploiter wizard and nature mage Monk
+        Enabled merging for exploiter wizard and nature mage Loremaster
+        Spell Secrets now work
+        Prerequisites have been fixed
+        Trickster feats removed from selection
+        No longer causes you to lose a caster level Monk
         Zen Archer
             Perfect Strike now upgrades at level 10